The Pirates of Penzance

 Arrive early for food vendors, a Step & Repeat Photo Spot, and the 'Pirates' signature cocktails: The Pirate's Bae with Captain Morgan Rum, pineapple juice, cranberry juice and a pineapple gaaarrrrrrnish or a Dark and Stormy Night with Captain Morgan Rum, ginger beer, and lime.

 SUNDAY FUN DAY!
-Attend the matinee on Sunday, October 22 and get your photo taken with a pirate, enjoy food vendors La Creperie and Red Oven Pizza, and all kids get some awesome pirate booty.*
+Attend the matinee on Sunday, October 22 and get your photo taken with a pirate, enjoy food vendors La Creperie, Red Oven Pizza, and The Baked Bear ice cream sandwiches, and all kids get some awesome pirate booty.*

 *While pirate booty supplies last.